gangyi89/deploy-linode-operator/README.md

 The operator is designed to consume the API Key from a Secret object.
 Hence, you can apply a consistent Kubernetes secrets management strategy to secure the API Key.

-#### Can it handle LKE cluster autoscale, upgrades, recycle pool, and delete pool?
+#### Can cluster firewall handle LKE cluster autoscale, upgrades, recycle pool, and delete pool?

 Yes!
 To the operator, the above operations are nothing but create and delete node events.
 The operator will handle all of these scenarios.